Washington, Utah

 Washington is a city in south central Washington County, Utah, United States and is a part of the St. George Metropolitan Area.
 The area is also known as Utah's Dixie because the Mormon pioneers who settled the St. George area came to the area to raise cotton, which was milled at the cotton mill in Washington.
 The population was 27,993 as of 2020.
 Washington is a fast-growing suburb of St. George, and is the second largest city in Washington County.

 The city was named after U.S. President George Washington.
-The city administration has tried to encourage the use of the name "Washington City" in recent years.
-The U.S. Post Office lists "Washington, UT 84780."
+The city administration has encouraged the use of the name "Washington City" in recent years.

+History

+The Church of Jesus Christ of Latter-Day Saints sent a group of 28 families to the area to attempt to grow cotton.
+The "cotton mission" was led by former Mississippi cotton plantation owner Robert Dockery Covington, along with some of the early settlers from the southeastern United States.
+The area was nicknamed Utah's Dixie; Dixie was a nickname for the southeastern states.

 Geography

 According to the United States Census Bureau, the city has a total area of 32.5 square miles (85.2 km2), of which 32.5 square miles (85.1 km2) is land and 0.07 square mile (0.1 km2) (0.10%) is water.